 On the other hand, for some of us, there’s nothing left to do anymore but work!
 So we’re hyper-focused on productivity every waking minute.
 In that case, remind yourself that even though you’re at home and wearing sweats, you have been working — and without the regular diversions, breaks, and perks of your old office life.
 But never taking a break won’t help the SAD.
 Consider setting up your own schedule of relaxing breaks and social activities, so work isn’t your sole function in life!

 3. The struggles of right now are not your fault

 We may have a tendency to blame ourselves for our struggles, but shake off these thoughts before they become firmly rooted!
-Struggles from SAD are not your fault, and COVID’s impact on society is also out of your hands.
-The pandemic makes you feel out of control, and seasonal depression can make the circumstances even more challenging to cope with.
+Struggles from SAD are not your fault, and pandemics’ impact on society is also out of your hands.
+Pandemics make you feel out of control, and seasonal depression can make the circumstances even more challenging to cope with.
 Feeling the need to heal right now is not a weakness, but a sign of resilience — listen to that urge, and try to take at least one step today, in order to lighten your load.